haniae/Team2-CBA-Project/README.md

 ## 📥 Data Ingestion Guide

-BenchmarkOS provides **multiple ingestion strategies** to fit different use cases.
+FinalyzeOS provides **multiple ingestion strategies** to fit different use cases.
 This section explains how to populate your database with financial data.

 ### ⭐ Recommended: Smart Gap Filling Script